Model (person): The 1970s and 1980s

 The innovations of the 1960s flowed into the 1970s fashion scene.
 As a result of model industry associations and standards, model agencies became more business minded, and more thought went into a model's promotional materials.
 By this time, agencies were starting to pay for a model's publicity.
 In the early 1970s, Scandinavia had many tall, leggy, blonde-haired, blue-eyed models and not enough clients.
 It was during this time that Ford Models pioneered scouting.
-They would spend time working with agencies holding modelling contests.
-This was the precursor to the Ford Models Supermodel of the World competition which was established in 1980.
-Ford also focused their attentions on Brazil which had a wide array of seemingly "exotic" models, which eventually led to establishment of Ford Models Brazil.
-It was also during this time that the Sports Illustrated Swimsuit Issue debuted.
-The magazine set a trend by photographing "bigger and healthier" California models, and printing their names by their photos, thus turning many of them into household names and establishing the issue as a hallmark of supermodel status.
+They would spend time working with agencies holding modeling contests.
+This was the precursor to the Ford Models Supermodel of the World competition, established in 1980.
+Ford also focused its attention on Brazil, which had a wide array of seemingly "exotic" models, which eventually led to the establishment of Ford Models Brazil.
+During this time, the Sports Illustrated Swimsuit Issue debuted.
+The magazine set the trend by photographing "bigger and healthier" California models, and printing their names by their photos, thus turning many of them into household names and establishing the issue as a hallmark of supermodel status.

 The 1970s marked numerous milestones in fashion.
 Beverly Johnson was the first black woman to appear on the cover of U.S. Vogue in 1974.
 Models, including Iman, Grace Jones, Pat Cleveland, Alva Chinn, Donyale Luna, Minah Bird, Naomi Sims, and Toukie Smith were some of the top black fashion models who paved the way for black women in fashion.
-In 1975, Margaux Hemingway landed a then-unprecedented million-dollar contract as the face of Fabergé's Babe perfume and the same year appeared on the cover of Time magazine, labelled one of the "New Beauties", giving further name recognition to fashion models.
+In 1975, Margaux Hemingway landed a then-unprecedented million-dollar contract as the face of Fabergé's Babe perfume and the same year appeared on the cover of Time magazine, labeled one of the "New Beauties", giving further name recognition to fashion models.

-Many of the world's most prominent modelling agencies were established in the 1970s and early 1980s.
+Many of the world's most prominent modeling agencies were established in the 1970s and early 1980s.
 These agencies created the standard by which agencies now run.
 In 1974, Nevs Models was established in London with only a men's board, the first of its kind.
-Elite Models was founded in Paris in 1975 as well as Friday's Models in Japan.
+Elite Models was founded in Paris in 1975, as well as Friday's Models in Japan.
 The next year Cal-Carries was established in Singapore, the first of a chain of agencies in Asia.
-In 1977, Select Model Management opened its doors as well as Why Not Models in Milan.
+In 1977, Select Model Management and Why Not Models in Milan opened its doors.
 By the 1980s, agencies such as Premier Model Management, Storm Models, Mikas, Marilyn, and Metropolitan Models had been established.

 In October 1981, Life cited Shelley Hack, Lauren Hutton and Iman for Revlon, Margaux Hemingway for Fabergé, Karen Graham for Estée Lauder, Cristina Ferrare for Max Factor, and Cheryl Tiegs for CoverGirl by proclaiming them the "million dollar faces" of the beauty industry.
-These models negotiated previously unheard of lucrative and exclusive deals with giant cosmetics companies, were instantly recognizable, and their names became well known to the public.
+These models negotiated previously unheard-of lucrative and exclusive deals with giant cosmetics companies, were instantly recognizable, and their names became well known to the public.